codewithsneha-06/100Daysofcode-fcc/README.md

 - Day 14: Working with images and SVGS
 - Day 15: Build a heart icon
 - Day 16: Working with the iframe elements
 - Day 17: Build a video display using iframe element
+- Day 18: Build a video compilation page

 Learning HTML with freeCodeCamp 💚